FlowerLoop/DukeLearnToProgram/README.md

-# DukeLearnToProgram
+# Image Filter Project

-Repository for projects related to the course
+Final project of the coursera course Programming Foundations with JavaScript, HTML and CSS from Duke University, at Coursera https://www.coursera.org/learn/duke-programming-web.